circleci/circleci-docs/jekyll/_cci2/overview.md

 title: "Administrator’s Overview"
 category: [administration]
 order: 1
-description: "High-level overview of the CircleCI Installation process."
+description: "High-level overview of the CircleCI installation process."
 ---
 This article provides an overview of CircleCI 2.0 installation, features, environments, and architecture in the following sections: